pepmartinez/keuss-server/README.md

 ## Web Console
 If you're running keuss-server in localhost, and the http.port is set to 3456, open a browser at `http://localhost:3456` and you will get a simple web console showing a table with all the queues found and information about them

+## Deadletter support
+Only STOP interfaces support deadletters (that is, move to a parking queue all elements that are rolled back too many times).
+For that to work, the Namespace config has to be configured to suppor deadletter

 ## REST API
 All the REST operations on all queues are locted under `/q` path.
 Also, all operations are protected with HTTP Basic Auth (see *configuration* above)